Renstec/LD2410/README.md

 | RX  | TX   |

 ## Methods
-All public methods return a boolean value.
+All public methods return a boolean value, if the method is executed successfully.
 The following methods are publicly available.

 ```
 LD2410(Stream &radarUart);            // Constructor Stream must be set up outside the lib
-bool begin();                         // Reads the firmware version and the parameters from the radars.
+bool begin();                         // Reads the firmware version and the parameters from the radar.
 read();                               // Check if received data from the radar
 bool enableEngMode(bool enable);      // Enables or disables the engineering mode.
 bool factoryReset();                  // Factory reset the radar